 Violent Crimes (Murder / Homicide, Robbery, Carjacking, Assault, and Kidnapping)

-Violent crimes present unique challenges for defendants and their attorneys.
+Violent crimes present unique challenges for defendants and their New Jersey criminal defense lawyers.
 The evidence can be voluminous, as well as highly technical.
 The case can take a considerable amount of time to resolve.
 The victims and their families are frequently active in the case, and often expend considerable effort hounding the prosecutor's office for "justice".
 Finally, and depending upon such factors as the defendant's prior record and the severity of the offense, the sentences in these cases can sometimes be measured in decades, as opposed to years.
 Most of these cases involve first degree charges.
+These cases all have one thing in common - they are high stakes cases where everything is on the line.
+Defendants facing these charges should be represented by an experienced New Jersey criminal defense attorney.

 The law firm of James S. Friedman, LLC represents defendants accused of violent offenses such as: